List of Johns Hopkins University defunct societies: Senior Society

 The Senior Society was another upperclassman secret society that was founded in 1892.
 As the name implies, membership was restricted to only eleven newly tapped seniors who revealed themselves at the end of the spring semester.
 Their exact purpose was unknown, but similar to most senior societies, membership was based on loyalty to the university, academics, and prevalence on campus.
-Their actual name is thought to be known only to members and incorporates the Greek letters " Delta".
+Their actual name is thought to be known only to members and incorporates the Greek letters "Delta".

 Their crest, which consists of a rooster and twelve stars appears in other photos and texts in the University Archives.
-Their motto is οἱ πολλοί (hoi polloi), which roughly translates to "The Masses".
+Their motto is οἱ πολλοί.
 The phrase became known to English scholars probably from Pericles' Funeral Oration, as mentioned in Thucydides' History of the Peloponnesian War.
 Pericles uses it in a positive way when praising the Athenian democracy, contrasting it with hoi oligoi, or oligarchy.
-During this time, many student groups tended to embrace similar philosophies and were against the centralization of power in the Student Council.
+During this time, many student groups tended to embrace similar philosophies and were against the centralization of power in the student council.
 Their current existence is speculated, but unconfirmed.